postgresml/postgresml/pgml-docs/docs/user_guides/transformers/pre_trained_models.md

-    task TEXT OR JSONB,       -- task name or full pipeline initializer arguments call JSONB,               -- additional call arguments alongside the inputs inputs TEXT[] OR BYTEA[], -- inputs for inference cache_model BOOLEAN       -- if true, the model will be cached in memory.
-FALSE by default )
+    task TEXT OR JSONB,       -- task name or full pipeline initializer arguments call JSONB,               -- additional call arguments alongside the inputs inputs TEXT[] OR BYTEA[], -- inputs for inference cache BOOLEAN             -- if TRUE, the model will be cached in memory.
+FALSE by default.
+)
 ```